 We are always looking at ways to partner with people who share our vision: To support those in our society who are isolated, lonely, in food poverty and pushed to the fringes of our community, whatever the circumstances they may face.

 Why we do it?

-We aim to help and support a range of people within our community.
-As a church we want to follow in Jesus’s footsteps.
+We aim to help and support people within our community: as a church, we want to be obedient to Jesus and follow in his footsteps.

 In the gospel of Matthew, Jesus says,

 “For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me.”
 Matthew 25, 35 – 36 …and we are just trying to follow in his footsteps.

 We believe that Jesus calls each of us to stand alongside the people in our communities and be in relationship with them… to offer a listening ear and to assist in signposting people to the services that are available in Southend on Sea.